Implicit Counterfactual Data Augmentation for Robust Learning: Conclusion

 \section{Conclusion}

-This study proposes a sample-wise implicit counterfactual data augmentation (ICDA) method to break spurious correlations and make stable predictions.
+This study proposes a novel sample-wise implicit counterfactual data augmentation (ICDA) method aimed at mitigating spurious correlations and enhancing the stability of model predictions.
 Our method can be formulated as a novel robust loss, easily adopted by any classifier, and is considerably more efficient than explicit augmentation approaches.
 Two manners, including direct quantification and meta-learning, are introduced to learn the key parameters in the robust loss.
 Furthermore, the regularization analysis demonstrates that ICDA improves intra-class compactness, class and sample-wise margins, and class-boundary distances.
 Extensive experimental comparison and visualization results on several typical learning scenarios demonstrate the proposed method's effectiveness and efficiency.